-Closure of Ward 7A, Woodland View, Ayrshire
+Closure of Ward 7A, Woodland View

 As Scotland's National Human Rights Institution, we are writing in relation to reports of the closure of Ward 7A at Woodland View, which we understand is scheduled to take place on 14 July 2025.
-While we appreciate that this is a decision for the Health and Social Care Partnership and that there will be a range of factors that have led to this decision, the situation will have implications for the human rights of those currently resident at Woodland View on which we write to seek your views.
+While we appreciate there will be a range of factors that have led to this decision, the situation will have implications for the human rights of those currently resident at Woodland View which we wish to highlight.

-You will be aware that the Scottish Human Rights Commission has repeatedly called for urgent action to move people who have no need for medical care out of institutions.
+You may be aware that the Scottish Human Rights Commission has repeatedly called for urgent action to move people who have no need for medical care out of institutions.
 Our January 2025 report, 'Tick Tock: a human rights assessment of progress from institutionalisation to independent living in Scotland' highlighted that long term institutionalisation does not protect the right to independent living under Article 19 of the UN Convention on the Rights of Persons with Disabilities and risks the Scottish Government and its agencies acting in violation of European Convention rights, such as the right to liberty and the prohibition of inhuman and degrading treatment.